guitar24t/VolvoDisassemblyHelper/README.md

 ======================

 A small AutoIt script to help with disassembling Volvo ME7 BIN files.
 Both the script file and an executable are included.
-Use the executable if you do not have or do not want to download and install the AutoIt toolkit.
+Use the executable if you do not have or do not wish to download and install the AutoIt toolkit.

 Usage Instructions: